 This course examines the learning cycle, activities, and resources for achieving the key stage outcomes of the Atlantic Provinces Studies Curriculum and demonstrates how to create a supportive, proactive learning environment in Social Studies in grades 9-12.

 PREREQUISITE: A major in social studies subjects, or permission of the instructor.
+Three hours a week

 457 SOCIAL STUDIES METHODS IN THE SENIOR YEARS II